RendleLabs/RendleLabs.InfluxDB/README.md

 is, and then used to create a `System.Net.Http.StringContent` via a process which involves creating a lot of intermediate strings.
 That all happens on top of the benchmarked code above.

-This project is using pooled `byte[]` arrays and writing directly to them from the benchmarked code, so once a buffer is full or the batch interval is hit, that array is just wrapped in a `System.Net.Http.ByteArrayContent` and posted; no further processing or allocations are necessary.
+This project is using pooled `byte[]` arrays and writing directly to them from the instrumentation code, so once a buffer is full or the batch interval is hit, that array is just wrapped in a `System.Net.Http.ByteArrayContent` and posted; no further processing or allocations are necessary.
 As noted before, it's hard to benchmark that effectively, but maybe at some point I'll try to profile it with dotTrace/dotMemory or maybe ANTS in a real application.